Rooster212/event-driven-db-rules-engine/README.md

 A library for building event sourced database systems with DynamoDB.

-There are examples in the `examples` folder - this
+There are examples in the `examples` folder - to run the tests successfully you should run `npm run dynamodb` first, which will run DynamoDB locally in Docker.

 ## Original Documentation